 1. DO: Play with Colors If You’re a Total Beginner

 Before delving into shades of double-blue, start out by pairing different shades of denim together, like white jeans and a blue denim jacket, or black jeans and a chambray shirt.
 It’s almost impossible to go wrong this way.

 Keep the jeans confined to your clothing, and just say “no” to denim shoes, a denim hat, a denim, handbag, or any other accessory.

 3. DO: Use Denim Shades to Flatter or Hide Body Parts

 As a general rule, lighter shades of denim draw attention to the body parts they cover, while darker washes create a slimming effect.
 For many women this means that dark denim jeans, and a lighter denim top or jacket is the most flattering way to go.

-When in doubt, just look at this now-iconic image of Spears and Timberlake from back in the day to remind yourself just how utterly wrong denim on denim can go.
-That being said, it’l probably be impossible for you to ever go this wrong.
+When in doubt, just look at the now-iconic image of Spears and Timberlake from back in the day to remind yourself just how utterly wrong denim-on-denim can go.
+That being said, it’ll probably be impossible for you to ever go this wrong.